Week 6 - Mindfulness and Communication

 The informal practices up until now have been focusing on the intra-personal (what's happening inside you) and now we begin paying attention to the inter-personal, using the Communication Calendar, noticing what happens when we bring mindfulness to relationships.

-Formal Practice [PDF] [or WORD format] - Body Scan, Sitting, Yoga (+ Mountain or Lake Med.)
+- Formal Practice [PDF] [or WORD format] - Body Scan, Sitting Med., Yoga (and Mountain or Lake Med.)

 Supplementary materials related to this week's topic